Last Updated on

 Like its parents, the Great Dane and Lab mix doesn’t need to be bathed often.
 Bathing this dog too often will strip its coat of natural oils and result in dry skin and allergies.
 A bath every month or two (or when your dog gets really dirty) works best for this crossbreed.

 The floppy ears of the Labradane will also need weekly checking and cleaning.
 Use cotton balls and a vet-approved cleanser to remove debris and wax buildup from your dog’s ears.
-Make sure the ears are completely dry to prevent the spread of bacterial.
+Make sure the ears are completely dry to prevent the spread of bacteria.

 Labradanes are smart, but some can be stubborn.

 Great Danes and Labrador Retrievers are known as working dogs, which means that they are smart and capable of carrying out specific tasks such as guarding property or pulling sleds.
 Like its parent breeds, the Labradane is quick to pick up on commands.

 Generally, the Lab Great Dane mix is easy to train because of its intelligence and eager-to-please attitude, which it mostly inherits from its Labrador Retriever side.
 But you might also encounter dogs who are a little more stubborn in following commands.

 Due to their size, training these puppies early is necessary.
 It’s easier to control them when they are smaller.
 Training will also ensure that Great Dane Lab mix puppies will grow up to be well-behaved giant dogs.